 What is Sentinel's area of focus?

 We invest in midmarket businesses in industries where our investment professionals have relevant experience.
 These include aerospace/defense, business services, consumer products/services, distribution, food/restaurants, franchising, healthcare, and industrials.
 For platform investments, we seek companies with up to $65 million in EBITDA and enterprise values ranging from $100 million to $600 million.
 For add-on or tuck-in acquisitions for existing portfolio companies, we will consider businesses with EBITDA as low as $1–2 million.
 See Investment Focus for more information about our investment criteria.

 What type of transaction does Sentinel prefer?

-Our greatest strength lies in helping established companies reach their next level of growth.
+We believe our greatest strength lies in helping established companies reach their next level of growth.
 We prefer to invest in management buyouts, recapitalizations, corporate divestitures and carveouts, acquisitions of family businesses, industry consolidations, and going-private transactions in partnership with management teams who share a long-term perspective.
 We also invest in special situations, including balance sheet restructurings and operational turnarounds.

-What is Sentinel's average equity investment?
+What is Sentinel's typical investment size?

 Does Sentinel pay referral fees?